 - 1. Inoculate individual tubes of tryptone broth with E. coli and Enterobacter aerogenes. - 2.
 Inoculate individual MR-VP tubes with E. coli and Enterobacter aerogenes. - 3.
 Streak citrate slants with E. coli and Enterobacter aerogenes. - 4.
 Stab-and-streak TSI slants with E. coli, Salmonella, and Shigella. - 5.
 Divide the nutrient agar plate into two sections.
 Inoculate one half of the plate with E. coli and the other half with Pseudomonas. - 6.
-Incubate tryptone, MR-VP tubes and citrate slants at 37°C for 18-24 hours (only!). - 7.
-Incubate TSI slants at 37°C for 18-24 hours (only!). - 8.
-Incubate the nutrient agar plate at 37°C for 18-24 hours (only!).

-- 9. Inoculate center of plate with single loop containing Proteus, then invert and incubate at 37°C for 24-48 hours. - 10.
-Streak urea slants with E. coli and Proteus.
-Incubate urea slants at 37°C for 18-24 hours (only!).
+Incubate tryptone and MR-VP tubes at 37°C for 24-48 hours. - 7.
+Incubate TSI slants at 37°C for 18-24 hours. - 8.
+Incubate the nutrient agar plate at 37°C for 24-48 hours. - 9.
+Inoculate center of plate with single loop containing Proteus, then invert and incubate at 37°C for 24-48 hours.